orauldev/todoapp/README.md

 <h1 align="center">Todo App</h1>

-Welcome to my first open-source project.
+Welcome to my Todo project.
 The main purpose of this project is to help anyone who wants to learn how to build an app with a modern architecture and follow best practices according to the Android documentation.

 ### ✨ Contribution
 This repository is open to contributions, feel free to include your material directly by submitting a pull request.
 If you have any questions, suggestions, let's see the [issues](https://github.com/orauldev/todoapp/issues)